What should you put on your CTO resume?

 - The location of your school/university.

-Here's a resume sample showcasing the ideal education section for your resume.
+Here's a CTO sample resume showcasing the ideal education section for your CTO resume:

 For more CTO cv examples like this, read on.